Support & Resources

 • Information for Individuals Identifying as LGBTQ+

 I am being discriminated against or harassed based on my gender, gender identity, gender expression, or sexual orientation.
-Can I file a complaint with OIE?
+Can I file a complaint with ISR?

 Yes.
 The Anti-Discrimination Policy prohibits discrimination and harassment based on one's gender, gender identity, or sexual orientation.
 This includes acts of intimidation or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature.